folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Creating a title-level request

-Library staff create requests in the Request app.
-They can also start the request process from a user record in Users, or an item record in Inventory; those apps will route you into the Requests app to create the request.
+Although library staff create requests in the Request app, they can initiate the request process from a user record in Users, or an item record in Inventory.
+Those apps will route the user to the Requests app to create the request.

-Note that you must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.
-Also note that a title-level request can only be placed on an instance if that instance has a holdings record.
+Note: You must have permission to create requests in the Requests app in order to see the option to create a request from Inventory.
+Also note that you only can place a title-level request on an instance if that instance has a holdings record.
 If you do not have the Settings > Circulation option **Fail to create title level hold when request is blocked by circulation rule** selected, then an item record is not required to create the request, but it is required to fill the request.

 1. In the **Requests** pane, select **Actions > New**.
 2. To create a title level request, make sure **Create title level request** is checked.
-3. Title information may already be filled in (if you started your request from the Inventory app.)
+3. Title information may already be filled in (if you started your request from the Inventory app).
 If not, you need to search for the title:
     1. Click **Title look-up**.
     2. In the modal that appears, search for the title you wish to place the request on.
     3. Click the title to select it; the modal will close, and the title information will populate in the request form.
 4. In the **Requester barcode** box, either scan the requester’s barcode or enter the barcode and click **Enter**.
 5. If you do not have the requester’s barcode, click **Requester look-up** to search for the patron:
-    1. In the **Select User** dialog, search for the requester.
+    1. Use the Select User dialog to find the requester.
-    2. Once you find the requester, select them from the **User Search Results** list.
-They are applied to the request and their information appears.
+    2. Once found, select the requester from the User Search Results list.
+The requester’s information will then appear on the request.
 6. Select a **Request type**.
 The options that appear depend on the Item status of the item you are requesting.
 7. Optional: Enter a **Request expiration date**.
 If the request is still open by the selected date, it closes and its status changes to Closed - Unfilled.
 8. Optional: Enter any **Patron comments**.
 For example, if the patron needs the item immediately, you can note it here.
 Patron comments show up in the CSV report and can be included in request pick slips.